Efficient Reallocation under Additive and Responsive Preferences: Conclusions

 \section{Conclusions}

 We have studied, from a computational point of view, Pareto optimality in resource allocation under additive utilities and ordinal preferences.
 Many of our positive algorithmic results come with characterizations of Pareto optimality that improve our understanding of the concept and may be of independent interest.

-Future work includes identifying other important subdomains in which Pareto optimal and individually rational reallocation can be done in a computationally efficient manner.
+Future work includes identifying restrictions on the preferences under which Pareto optimal and individually rational reallocation can be done in a computationally efficient manner.